apache/nuttx/Documentation/components/net/nat.rst

 ``CONFIG_NET_NAT``
   Enable or disable Network Address Translation (NAT) function.
   Depends on ``CONFIG_NET_IPFORWARD``.
+``CONFIG_NET_NAT_FULL_CONE``
+  Enable Full Cone NAT logic.
+Full Cone NAT is easier to traverse than Symmetric NAT, and uses less resources than Symmetric NAT.
+``CONFIG_NET_NAT_SYMMETRIC``
+  Enable Symmetric NAT logic.
+Symmetric NAT will be safer than Full Cone NAT, be more difficult to traverse, and has more entries which may lead to heavier load.
 ``CONFIG_NET_NAT_HASH_BITS``
   The bits of the hashtable of NAT entries, hashtable has (1 << bits) buckets.
 ``CONFIG_NET_NAT_TCP_EXPIRE_SEC``